Peace process: Overlapping definitions

 The terms peacemaking, peacekeeping and peacebuilding tend to be used broadly, with their meanings defined in terms of the phases of various peace process mechanisms blurring and overlapping in practice.

 Institutions

 The construction of international institutions, especially during the twentieth century, has to a large degree been motivated by the desire to provide a broad global context of peacebuilding.
 That includes the League of Nations and the United Nations and regional institutions such as the European Union.
 Institutions involved in encouraging or overseeing some of the steps in specific peace processes include the United Nations Department of Peace Operations.

-Mechanisms
+Elements: terminology

-Many specific peace mechanisms comprise the elements of peace processes.
-The Peace Accords Matrix of the Kroc Institute for International Peace Studies at the University of Notre Dame, United States, lists some of them as amnesties; ceasefires; arms embargoes, truth and reconciliation commissions; and reforms of the constitution, or of military, police, judicial or educational institutions or of the media.
-Other mechanisms include prisoner exchanges, confidence-building measures, humanitarian corridors, peace treaties and transitional justice.
+The Peace Accords Matrix of the Kroc Institute for International Peace Studies at the University of Notre Dame, United States, uses the term "provisions" to describe specific elements of peace processes in intrastate conflicts.
+This includes a list of 51 different elements, including amnesties; ceasefires; arms embargoes; releases of political prisoners; truth and reconciliation commissions; and reforms of the constitution, or of military, police, judicial or educational institutions or of the media.

+Other specific elements of peace processes include exchanges, confidence-building measures, humanitarian corridors, peace treaties and transitional justice.